 Employees who feel Psychological Ownership may in turn require a stronger role in decisions affecting the target; managers who seek to increase PO should be aware that it comes with reciprocal and mutual responsibilities

 Micromanaging creates a negative cycle where taking initiative is punished because how the task was completed, or the particulars of the result are criticized.
 It teaches employees that they should seek guidance and check-in often to ensure they are on the right track.

 It’s hard to take ownership over someone else’s recipe/playbook when things are already too narrowly defined.
 Problem solving is fun, and creating some space for people to use other areas of their brain is more engaging than just executing orders.

 So when assigning work, set the overarching parameters in a way that leaves enough space to give your staff room for decision-making, problem-solving, and creative-thinking to achieve the outcome.

-The outcome of a culture where employees take ownership
+The payoff when employees take ownership

 Whether they’re an intern or the CTO, they make decisions with more thought, responsibility, and care.
 They’re more driven, more motivated, and take more initiative.
 They approach work with innovation and creativity, and they’re constantly improving and developing, not just going through the motions.